_ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 Steve's work (collaborative and solo) has been exhibited internationally at a range of galleries and museums, including: The 2006 Whitney Biennial and PS1, New York; Yerba Buena Center for The Arts, San Francisco; The Smithsonian American Art Museum, Washington, DC; Transmediale and NGBK, Berlin; The Barbican Art Centre and the Frieze Art Fair, London; The John Hansard Gallery, Southampton; Ballroom Marfa; The Center for PostNatural History, Pittsburgh; The Institute for Visual Art, Milwaukee; and The Museum of Contemporary Art, Chicago.
 In 2013 he received awards from Creative Capital and the Graham Foundation for Advanced Studies in the Fine Arts.

-In June 2017, Steve will complete a post-graduate program in moving image at the University of Oxford, focusing his research on existential risks, specifically artificial intelligence and climate change.
+In June 2017, Steve completed a post-graduate program in moving image at the University of Oxford, focusing his research on existential risks, specifically artificial intelligence and climate change.

 Current and recent projects include:

 - Parallelograms, thanks to a 2013 grant from the Graham Foundation for Advanced Studies in the Fine Arts .